0k/model_refresh_stored/README.rst

 Provides a simple button at the bottom of the form view of model objects which refresh all stored values for this model.

-This module is really small and can be used as a good way to learn OpenERP module creation.
+This module is really small and can be used as a good way to learn OpenERP/Odoo module creation.

 Besides, it could be handy to have this in hand while developping other modules.